 Any alterations will be announced on the catalogue alteration sheet, available prior to the auction from our main office and reception.

 Understanding Buyer’s Premium and the final price you will pay

 All purchases are subject to a buyer’s premium of 25% of the hammer price of each lot up to and including £100,000, plus 20% from £100,001and thereafter.
 When you successfully bid on any lot, the price you pay will be the hammer price (the value you bid at the auction), plus the buyer’s premium.

 For Whisky & Spirits Auctions - All purchases will be subject to a buyer's premium of 15% of the hammer price.

 The premium is subject to VAT at the standard rate, with the exception of lots marked in the catalogue with a dagger (†) where VAT applies to both hammer price and buyer’s premium.
 If there is an asterisk (*) or section mark (§) next to your lot number in the catalogue, this is to indicate that the law dictates your lot will be subject to additional import VAT or Droit de Suite charges.

-Should your winning bid be placed via our online live auction service you may be charged an additional 3% on the hammer price (see 'bidding' below).
+Should your winning bid be placed via an third-party online live auction service you may be charged an additional fee on the hammer price (see 'bidding' below).